praty5/Pocket-Monster-Trading-Card-Game/README.md

 - Offer more choices and options for collecting and trading Pokémon cards.
 - Enhance the user interface and graphics.
 - Implement multiplayer functionality for trading with other players.

+## Bugs/Issues
+I am aware that using my program on Mac OS is making the ASCII art different/weird.
+Possible fix planned for later.

 ## Future Plans
 In the far future, I aim to make the trading cards in the Pocket Monsters Trading Card Game as Non-Fungible Tokens (NFTs).
 This will allow players to truly own their digital Pokémon cards and trade them securely on blockchain platforms.